Combinatorial Rising Bandits: Introduction

-However, the previous studies of combinatorial online learning have often overlooked the presence of rising nature in practice, where selecting a base arm not only yields an immediate outcome but also enhances future outcomes.
-For instance, in deep reinforcement learning, an agent improves its skills through repeated practice \cite{vezhnevets2017feudal}.
-In online social marketing, the influence in a social relationship strengthens over the history of interactions or recommendations \cite{wu2020evolving}.
+However, previous studies of combinatorial online learning have largely neglected the presence of a {\it rising} reward nature in practice, where pulling a base arm not only yields an immediate reward but also enhances future rewards.
+For example, in robotic planning, hierarchical approaches tackle complex tasks by decomposing them into low-level skills, such as grasping and lifting, which act as sub-actions, while the full sequence of these skills constitutes an action.
+As these low-level skills are reused across different plans, their performance improves \citep{jansonnie2024unsupervised, mao2025learning}, reflecting the rising reward nature.
+Additional real-world scenarios are presented in Appendix~\ref{sec:related_work_app}.

-In this paper, we study a regret minimization problem in a combinatorial rising bandit, where the agent selects a set of base arms (referred to as a super arm) while the outcome of each base arm rises over trials.
-This is challenging mainly because just characterizing the optimal policy is intractable in general.
-Characterization of the optimal policy is crucial as it provides important intuition for designing algorithm.
-We hence establish a theoretical framework based on canonical assumptions: additive reward of super arm (Assumption~\ref{asu:additive} \cite{chen2020combinatorial, nourani2022linear} and concave rising outcome of base arm \ref{asu:rising}) \cite{heidari2016tight, metelli2022stochastic}.
-This enables the characterization of the optimal policy and provides the analytical tractability of regret analysis.